 In PD the most susceptible cells are the dopaminergic neurons in the substantia nigra, a structure located in the midbrain.
 However, the mechanisms underlying their preferential demise are still under investigation.
 Mitochondrial malfunctions and oxidative stress are considered some of the major causes of neurodegenerative processes.
 In addition, abnormal metabolism of the neurotransmitter dopamine (DA) is suggested to play a critical role in pathology through excess generation of toxic species (e. g.
 DA quinones, DOPAL) and oxidative stress.

-In 2017, we discovered a human-specific and time-dependent pathological cascade of mitochondrial and lysosomal dysfunction mediated by oxidized DA in long-term cultures of iPSC-derived midbrain dopaminergic neurons from genetic and sporadic PD patients (Burbulla et al., Science, 2017).
+In 2017, during my postdoctoral fellowship at Northwestern University, Chicago, we discovered a human-specific and time-dependent pathological cascade of mitochondrial and lysosomal dysfunction mediated by oxidized DA in long-term cultures of iPSC-derived midbrain dopaminergic neurons from genetic and sporadic PD patients (Burbulla et al., Science, 2017).
 Interestingly, this pathogenic cascade was not found in PD mouse models due to species-specific differences in DA metabolism, which could partially explain the incomplete recapitulation of human pathology in currently available animal models.
 Oxidized DA derivates were shown to modify specific lysosomal enzymes in iPSC-derived patient neurons, resulting in reduced lysosomal enzyme activity and accumulation of alpha-synuclein, a key feature in brains of PD patients.
 In follow-up translational studies we were able to increase the reduced lysosomal enzyme activity using small molecule modulators or drug repurposing strategies of FDA-approved drugs and thus diminish the accumulation of oxidized DA and alpha-synuclein (Burbulla et al., Science Translational Medicine, 2019; Burbulla et al., JCI Insight, 2021).
 These results emphasize the value of human disease models to identify relevant targets for development of new treatments in PD.

 Interestingly, PD shares pathological hallmarks including brain iron accumulation, elevated accumulation of the polymer neuromelanin – a major iron chelator in dopaminergic neurons - and degeneration of midbrain DA neurons with the rare, neurological disorder β-propeller-associated neurodegeneration (BPAN), a subtype of NBIA disorders.
 We were the first to unravel mitochondrial and lysosomal alterations, and increased iron levels in a patient-derived neuronal model of BPAN (Seibler*, Burbulla* et al., Brain, 2018).
 Similar to research of PD pathology, studies using human models of disease-relevant cell types are needed for a better understanding of the disease course and the development of therapeutics for BPAN and other forms of NBIA.